-Insert new paragraph that: "Implementation should integrate data collection and analysis in all future project-specific studies and improvements.
-Types of data may include traditional data and/or more sophisticated analytics as available."
+Implementation actions on the following pages directly support achieving each component of this vision.
+Implementation should integrate data collection and analysis in all future project-specific studies and improvements.
+Types of data may include traditional data and/or more sophisticated analytics as available.